 Here is an info-graphic from ODJFS directing people to which system they should apply through.

 E. Pandemic Unemployment Assistance (PUA): The Coronavirus Aid, Relief, and Economic Security (CARES) Act expanded unemployment benefits.
 Claimants can now apply for PUA benefits here.
 A step-by-step guide for apply for PUA benefits can be found here.
 Here is a link that describes some of the PUA benefits and their status.
 Here is a link to guidance from the Department of Labor.
 Hear is a link with DOL guidance regarding the Continued Assistance Act.
 Here is a link from ODJFS regarding the Continued Assistance Act.
+Here is a a link from ODJFS regarding the American Rescue Plan Act of 2021.
 The changes include:

 However, people who originally filed a regular UC claim and were denied may backdate their PUA claim to when they originally applied for regular unemployment.
 DOL Program Letter 16-20 Change 4 explains: "If an individual filed a regular UC claim on or before December 27, 2020, and the state later determines that the individual is not eligible for regular UC, the state should use the date the claimant filed the regular UC claim as the date of filing for the PUA claim, so long as the individual met the requirements for PUA as of that date.
 For example, if the individual filed a regular UC application on October 4, 2020 and the state determined the claimant was not eligible for regular UC on January 15, 2021, the PUA application will be deemed to have been filed on October 4, 2020 and the PUA claim will be backdated to that date."